tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 "When Mr. Muffins showed up, you were surprised.
 Not becuase he was a clown, but because he was a clown you recognized.
 Sure, you're not wearing any make-up now, and you dress very modestly these days, so you thought maybe he wouldn't recognize you in turn.
 However, when he made your balloon animal... a giraffe... your favorite... you knew that he knew, and what's worse, he knew that you knew that he knew you knew."

-"It's true!" she fell to her knees, weeping as she clasped my shoe in one hand and Occiver's boot in the other, "He was my ex.
+"It's true!" she fell to her knees, clasping my shoe in one hand and Occifer's boot in the other, "He was my ex.
 I ran away from the big top just to get away from him!
 Oh, he was a beast!
 A monster!
 I tried to get a restraining order against him, but the courtroom was a circus!
 I changed my entire identity, but it still wasn't enough."

 "Sir, you don't want to be here for this."
 Occifer said, ushering me out of the room.